Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 In recognition of the fact that some individuals may find the cost of DNA testing prohibitive and that these individuals may be the only representatives of key lines in our genealogical research, Family Tree DNA has instituted "General Funds" to allow researchers to subsidize the testing of these key individuals.
 The fund can also be used as a simple way to give someone a gift of DNA testing.
 Please see this link at Family Tree DNA for more details.
 And please consider a donation to the project as a way of bringing more lines into the project, especially to help some of our elder kin be tested who may not otherwise be able to afford it.
 There is also a field on the donation form allowing you to make a donation in honor of a specific person.
 The funds will be entirely collected and held by Family Tree DNA, but their dispursement is implemented by your project administrator.
 You can inform your project adminstrator whose test you want subsidized with your donation or, if you wish, you can leave it up to the project administrator to decide where the funds can best be applied.
 Please note that anonymous donations are not just anonymous to the public; they are also anonymous to the project admin.
 If you want the admin to know you made the donation and/or have a special request for how it is to be spent, please notify the admin by email at the time you make the donation.

-Bottom line: before sending a stranger a check, please consider making a donation to the project's General Fund, instead.
+Bottom line: before sending a check or money order to a stranger, do consider making a donation to the project's General Fund, instead.
+And, please, in no case send money to me; I do not want the responsibility of handling it.

 CORBIN-DNA Mailing List at RootsWeb

-Anyone interested is welcome to join the list, whether a member of the DNA project, or not.
+Anyone is welcome to subscribe to the list, whether a member of the DNA project, or not.

 Note that the above is a different list from the